 To increase the reach of behavior change apps by implementing electronic signposting for smoking cessation and alcohol reduction in a large, at-risk population that was identified through an acute care hospital electronic health record (EHR).

 Smoking and drinking alcohol at risky levels are associated with cancer later on in life.
 In England, 15% of adults (17% men and 13% women) smoke cigarettes, and 24% of adults (31% men and 16% women) drink alcohol at risky levels (>14 units per week.
 There are services to help people quit smoking and reduce their alcohol consumption, but barriers to accessing these include time to travel and sensitivity of disclosing their smoking or alcohol consumption.
-As an alternative, there are digital programmes either online or through mobile phones that support people to quit smoking and reduce their alcohol consumption.
-But not many people know about these programmes and even fewer take advantage of them.
+As an alternative, there are digital programs either online or through mobile phones that support people to quit smoking and reduce their alcohol consumption.
+But not many people know about these programs and even fewer take advantage of them.

-Digital programmes are successful in helping people quit smoking or reduce risky alcohol consumption.
-As these programmes are available via websites or smartphone applications, they are available at little to no cost and no travel time.
-They provide a private form of support for people who would prefer not to speak with their doctor or counsellor about these behaviours.
-Under their One You campaign, Public Health England offers several health apps, which include a Smokefree app for quitting smoking and a Drink Free Days app for encouraging days off drinking.
+Digital programs are successful in helping people quit smoking or reduce risky alcohol consumption.
+As these programs are available via websites or smartphone applications, they are available at little to no cost and no travel time.
+They provide a private form of support for people who would prefer not to speak with their doctor or counselor about these behaviours.
+Under their ‘One You’ campaign, Public Health England offers several health apps, which include a Smokefree app for quitting smoking and a Drink Free Days app for encouraging days off drinking.